kjanat/livedash-node/docs/csp-metrics-api.md

 - **IP addresses** are collected and stored in memory for security monitoring
 - **User agent strings** are stored for browser compatibility analysis
-- **Legal basis**: Legitimate interest for security incident detection and prevention
+- **Legal basis**: Processing is necessary for legitimate interests (GDPR Article 6(1)(f)) - specifically for security incident detection, prevention of CSP bypass attacks, and protection of website integrity
 - **Retention**: In-memory storage only, automatically purged after 7 days or application restart
 - **Data minimization**: Only violation-related metadata is retained, not page content
+- **Balancing test**: The processing is limited to security purposes, uses temporary storage, and employs data minimization principles to ensure user privacy rights are respected

 **Planned Privacy Enhancements:**